-In the modern world sport has become extremely big business.
-From the multi-billion dollar elite world of professional sport to the equally big one of personal fitness, the impact of sport on the lives of billions cannot be understated.
+In the modern world, sport has become extremely big business.
+From the multi-billion dollar elite world of professional sport to the equally significant personal fitness sector, the impact of sport on both individual lives and the global economy cannot be understated.
 As long as civilization has existed, we’ve looked for ways to increase sports performance, raise levels of physical fitness and wellbeing, reduce the risk of injury, speed up recovery, and bring communities together through this shared celebration of the human body and its capabilities.